SatoriNetwork/Lib/satorilib/data/datamanager/others/roadmap.md

 ---
 create endpoint for the DataManager's DataClient to notify the DataManager's DataServer that it is it's special DataClient and needs to know what to subscribe to when it's ( Done )
 ---
-create a server - rendezvous server
+create rendevous endpoint - Jordan
 ---
 create DataManager startup process - it's a separate process, starts up before the Neuron
-- run DataManager app in the background before neuron starts
+- run DataManager app in the background before neuron starts                  # TODO : inside start.sh data.py should run as a background process
 - create DataServer object and listen for instructions forever (data.py)
 ---
 integrate with neuron-dataClient